Sunil Santha

 Sunil Santha was a Sri Lankan composer, singer and lyricist.
-He was pivotal in the development of Sinhala music and folk songs in the mid to late 1940s and early 1950s.
+Known as the "Father of the Modern Sinhala Music" He was pivotal in the development of Sinhala music and folk songs in the mid to late 1940s and early 1950s.
 He composed the beloved soundtracks to Lester James Peries' films Rekava and Sandesaya in 1956 and 1960.
 In a later comeback, he produced several experimental works.

 Personal life

 Sunil Santha was born on 14 April 1915 on the Sinhalese New Year's Day in Dehiyagatha, Ja-Ela, Sri Lanka.
 Both his parents died before he was two years old, and Santha was raised by his grandmother.
 At an early age he came to the limelight when he played King Dutugamunu in a village play.
-One villager adorned him with a battery-powered lighted necklace.
+One villager adorned him with a battery-powered, lighted necklace.
 He had his education at Dehiyagatha Vidyalaya, St. Benedict's College, Colombo, Thudella school and St. Aloysius' College, Galle.

-At St. Benedict's College, Santha passed the school leaving certificate examination as the first in the island, with the highest marks in his class as a young adult and was awarded the Weeraratne award.
-In 1933, he completed the Teachers Final Examination and began work as a teacher at the Mt.
-Calvary School currently known as St. Aloysius' College, Galle.
-While tenured there, Santha led the school to three consecutive victories at the Southern Schools Music Competition.
+At St. Benedict's College, Santha passed the school leaving certificate examination as the first in the island, with the highest marks in his class as a young adult and was awarded the Weeraratne Award.
+In 1933, he completed the Teachers’ Final Examination and began his career as a teacher at Mt.
+Calvary School, now known as St. Aloysius' College, Galle.During his tenure, Santha guided the school to three consecutive victories at the Southern Schools Music Competition.
 In 1939 he passed the Intermediate Gandarva Examination and received a certificate in physical training.
 He also learned to play the piano and guitar at that time.
 He acted and produced several dramas including "Hamlet" during this period.

 In 1952, he married school teacher Bernadet Leelawathi Jayasekara.

 Santha died on 11 April 1981 from a heart attack shortly after his son Jagath drowned under mysterious circumstances in a swimming pool.
-His son Lanka Santha is an engineer who is married to Calista Rohini, an agricultural graduate.
+His other son, Lanka Santha is an engineer who is married to Calista Rohini, an agricultural graduate.